 The Charlesgate Alliance, established in 2017, is an all-volunteer organization dedicated to serving and improving Charlesgate Park and its surrounding neighborhoods in the Back Bay, Kenmore, and Fenway.
-We are working with the Emerald Necklace Conservancy, the Esplanade Association, Massachusetts Department of Conservation and Recreation (DCR), Massachusetts Department of Transportation (MassDOT), and with the support of area residents, neighborhood and other advocacy groups.
-We have a particularly close relationship with the Emerald Necklace Conservancy, our professional parks partner, who work with us on what is now known as the Charlesgate Revitalization Project.
+We are working with the Emerald Necklace Conservancy, the Esplanade Association, Massachusetts Department of Conservation and Recreation (DCR), Massachusetts Department of Transportation (MassDOT), and with the support of area residents, neighborhood and other groups.
+We have a particularly close relationship with the Emerald Necklace Conservancy, who works with us on what is now known as the Charlesgate Revitalization Project.

-Charlesgate Park, defined by Charlesgate East and West, Storrow Drive, and the Massachusetts Turnpike, was once known as the Beacon Street Entrance to the Back Bay Fens, the starting point of design for landscape architect Frederick Law Olmsted’s Emerald Necklace park system.
+Charlesgate Park, defined by Charlesgate East and West, Storrow Drive, and the Massachusetts Turnpike, was once known as the Beacon Street Entrance to the Back Bay Fens, the starting point of the design for Frederick Law Olmsted’s Emerald Necklace park system.
 Its function as an entrance to the parks and as a connector between neighborhoods was severely impacted by the construction of the Bowker Overpass in 1965.
-MassDOT is now working to improve the Bowker Overpass experience, thanks in large part to the advocacy of the Alliance.
+MassDOT is now working to improve the Bowker Overpass experience, inspired largely by the work of the Alliance.
+See the presentations for the October 26, 2023 25% public hearing here and the July 11, 2024 75% public hearing here.
 For a detailed history of the area, click here.

 Here is a July 2022 piece on Chronicle about the project, featuring our architects, Dan and Marie Law Adams of Landing Studio and Parker James, co-founder of the Charlesgate Allliance.